wvirany/BayesOpt/README.md

      4. At each iteration, make predictions for _all_ unlabeled points
      5. Choose molecule with highest acquisition value $\rightarrow$ Evaluate logP, add to training data
      6. Repeat
-  * compare to random baseline (i.e., compare to selecting molecule based on uniform distribution)
+  * Compare to random baseline (i.e., compare to selecting molecule based on uniform distribution)

-- [ ] Try some experiments w/ less trivial dataset (e.g., DockString, PMO, etc.)